whistler/whistler.github.com/_posts/2012-04-02-building-your-own-helicopter.md

 ---
 layout: post
-title: Building an Indoor Helicopter
+title: Homemade Indoor Helicopter
-tags:
-- diy
-- hack
-- build
-- design
-- engineer
+tags: [diy, hack, build, design, engineer]
+categories: [thoughts]
 ---

 For a while I have been thinking about getting an indoor helicopter and modding